kiytang/student-directory/README.md

 What we are using:
 -----------------
-The project will focus on our understanding of Ruby and version control (Git).
+The project will focus on our understanding of Ruby and version control (Git and Github).

 Note:
 ---------
-There will be deployment TDD at this stage on the project.
+There will be deployment TDD at this stage on the project, as the primay focus is to learn Ruby syntx and version control